JimHagan/nr-data-tools/README.md

 ### Telemetry Sample Extractor UI
 * **Source:** [nr-telemetry-sample-extractor](https://github.com/JimHagan/nr-telemetry-sample-extractor)
-* **Capabilities:** A visual interface to setup a sample extraction porcess for analysis.
+* **Capabilities:** A visual interface to setup a data extraction process for analysis.
 It was created with Logs in mind, but can work with other MELT types.
 It is particularly effective for high-diversity log data where you need a representative raw sample.
 * **Export:** Supports JSON and CSV formats for downstream processing.

 ### Telemetry Attribute Analyzer (CLI)